fjalanis/fina/household-finance-prd.md

   - An entry can be moved from one transaction to another using the "Move" action
   - The source transaction will be deleted if it becomes empty after the move
   - Both source and destination transactions will have their balance status recalculated
-  - No transaction merging is performed - only the specific entry is moved
+  - Full transaction merging is supported through "Merge" action, which moves all entries from one transaction to another and updates the destination transaction description to include both descriptions
+  - When transactions are merged, source transaction notes are appended to destination transaction notes

 #### 2.4 Recurring Transactions
 - System-suggested recurring transaction identification